-In order to diagnose dementia properly, symptoms of dementia must present a history of persisting for a period greater than six months.
-A referral for specialized neuropsychological testing is usually given and the patient may also have blood work performed in order to rule out nutrition or hormonal imbalances that may be causing similar symptoms if left untreated.
+To diagnose dementia properly, symptoms of dementia must present a history of persisting for a period greater than six months.
+A referral for specialized neuropsychological testing is usually given and the patient may also have blood work performed to rule out nutrition or hormonal imbalances that may be causing similar symptoms if left untreated.
 After receiving a diagnosis, medication management and therapy are often coupled with building a supportive network of systems at home that will help to prepare for the gradual progression of this condition.